leighxnn/about/README.md

-# About-LV---MEJO-121
+# Hello World!
-HTML / CSS Project for MEJO 121
+This is my HTML / CSS Project for MEJO 121.
+I hope this works!

 </head>
   <body data-gr-c-s-loaded="true">